The scale of the crisis

 Note: Most OAP funding allocations cover only a fraction of these costs, leaving families to pay out-of-pocket or reduce therapy hours below clinical recommendations.

 Return on Investment: Every $1 invested in early autism intervention may save $7-20 in long-term costs (based on early childhood economics research).
 With 67,509 children waiting 5+ years, Ontario is foregoing $450 billion - $1.3 trillion in future cost savings.
+See the full cost analysis of clearing the waitlist.

 Primary Source

 Freedom of Information Request MCSS-2025-12-10, Ontario Ministry of Children, Community and Social Services.
-Received December 2025.
+Received January 2026.

 Supporting Analysis

-Financial Accountability Office of Ontario — MCCSS Spending Plan Review (March 2024).
+Financial Accountability Office of Ontario, MCCSS Spending Plan Review (March 2024).
 Cost-benefit analysis of early intervention.

 Methodology